 When decks were standardized, all face cards looked very similar, regardless of where they were printed.
 So, it’s easy to see how players started to miss the old versions with unique suits and images.
 Luckily, production costs have gone down significantly, so unique designs are making their return.

-Standard 52 Card Deck: Kings, Queens, and Jacks
+Standard 52-Card Deck: Kings, Queens, and Jacks

 Source: Unsplash

-Modern decks come in different themes, and the theme will dictate suit and face card design.
+Modern decks come in different themes, and the theme will dictate the suit and face card design.
 A company called Bicycle has made a name for itself by designing decks in different themes.
 In fact, they’ve been around for over 130 years and are known to fans of playing cards far and wide.

 Even in these newly printed decks, face cards are at the center of attention.
 So, if the deck is themed after a popular work of fiction, then Kings, Queens, and Jacks will be the most important characters from that book, movie, or TV series.

 Additionally, casino slot games also use symbols from playing cards.
-Anyone who knows how to play slots at online casinos also knows that there are symbols with numbers 9, 10, and then J, Q, and K. As expected getting 3 or more J, Q, or K symbols usually gives higher payouts.
+Anyone who knows how to play slots at online casinos also knows that there are symbols with numbers 9, 10, and then J, Q, and K. As expected, getting 3 or more J, Q, or K symbols usually gives higher payouts.

 Technological Evolution: From Paper to Digital Cards